Skolm-Tech/ePortfolio/research/robot.md

 # Universal Robots UR5e Collaborative Industrial Robot Arm

 The Universal Robots UR5e is a collaborative industrial robot arm.
-Collaborative robots, often shorted to cobots are robots which are designed to be able to perform tasks in collaboration with workers, having a number of technical features such as lighteright materials, padding and embedded sensors to reduce the risk of harm to humans.[^1]
+Collaborative robots, often shorted to cobots are robots which are designed to be able to perform tasks in collaboration with workers, having a number of technical features such as lightweight materials, padding and embedded sensors to reduce the risk of harm to humans.[^1]

 ## Technical Specifications

 The UR5e's technical specifications are listed in the UR5e user manual.[^2]

 <table>